 We are looking for postdoctoral scientists to join our lab at the University of Minnesota in Minneapolis.
 We investigate how genetic variation among individuals influences gene expression, cell biology, and complex traits.
 Typical projects combine wet-lab experimental genomics with statistical genetics & computational biology, using yeast or other model systems.

-You will have considerable freedom to build your career by following your own research goals, assuming they broadly fit with the interests of our group.
-Our lab is supported by generous and flexible funding from NIH, giving us the ability to freely conduct curiosity-driven research.
+You will have considerable freedom to follow your own research goals, assuming they broadly fit with the interests of our group.
+Our lab is supported by generous and flexible funding from NIH and other sources, giving us the ability to freely conduct curiosity-driven research.
 Opportunities also exist to join ongoing projects.

 Qualifications: A Ph.D. in genetics, genomics, biology, statistics, computer science, physics, or any relevant combination thereof.
-Ideal candidates will have expertise in experimental and / or computational biology.
-Successful applicants will be deeply passionate about their research, have a track record of published achievements (publicly posted preprints are explicitly encouraged), and thrive in a collaborative, rigorous and diverse environment.
+Ideal candidates will have expertise in genomics and/or computational biology.
+Successful applicants will be deeply passionate about their research, have a track record of published achievements (publicly posted preprints are explicitly encouraged), and thrive in a collaborative, rigorous, and diverse environment.
 The University of Minnesota is an equal opportunity educator and employer.

 Please send pdf files of a cover letter explaining your interests and how they fit in the lab, along with your CV and contact information for three references to email@example.com.